New digital transformation metrics and CX success KPIs

-For a complete snapshot of business operations and DX initiatives, IDC recommends implementing a combination of "leading" and "trailing" KPIs.
+For a complete snapshot of business operations and digital transformation initiatives, IDC recommends implementing a combination of "leading" and "trailing" KPIs.

-Leading KPIs are the milestones that dot the path to the bigger-picture, future outcomes, helping analysts and business leaders to understand how a project or innovation is performing.
+Leading KPIs are the milestones that dot the path to the bigger-picture, helping analysts and business leaders understand how a project or innovation is performing.
 Trailing KPIs, meanwhile, usually refer to KPIs that upper management relies on to get a more global sense of performance.

 For instance, sales pipeline is a leading KPI, while recognized revenue is a trailing KPI.
 Process improvements are leading KPIs, where NPS is the trailing KPI resulting from those same process improvements.

 Why are leading KPIs so important?
 They help managers measure potential business contribution of digital transformation initiatives early in their lifecycle.
 Even though the organization is introducing a new set of KPIs, it's the traditional metrics that judge a business' success in the end.
 Using leading KPIs can help companies avoid sinking money into initiatives that don't work.

 As a company embarks on their digital transformation journey, it's important to have the right metrics in place to garner success.
 After all, "if you can't measure it, you can't improve it," and digital transformation is all about evolving for the better.